jasongrimes/fretboardfoundation/_chapters/030-scales/110-specialty-scales.md

 ## Jazz minor and its modes

-Jazz musicians are fond of the melodic minor scale, which is the simplest possible minor scale: the major scale with a b3.
+Jazz musicians are fond of the melodic minor scale.

+It's the simplest possible minor scale: a major scale with a b3.
 It includes a leading tone and no tone-and-a-half interval, simplifying minor key tonality.
 See {% include chapter-link.html slug="minor-scales" %} for details.

 In the context of jazz,
-melodic minor is called "jazz minor", and it's played the same ascending and descending.
+melodic minor is often called "jazz minor", and it's played the same ascending and descending.

-The seven modes of jazz minor are common jazz scales.
+The seven modes of jazz minor are also commonly used jazz scales.

 **Modes of jazz minor**